 SUNGO staff undertook visits to its members in both Savaii and Upolu.
 Site visits were commenced in August and completed in September 2019.
 There are a few members of SUNGO that have yet to submit their completed forms to be considered for next year.
-The table and the graph below shows the number of SUNGO members that were visited and submitted forms;
+The table and the graph below show the number of SUNGO members that were visited and submitted forms.

 Training Needs Analysis NGOs CBOs Trusts TOTAL

-SUNGO Members 54 141 10 205
+SUNGO Members 54 142 10 206

-SUNGO Members Visited 30 109 8 147
+SUNGO Members Visited 30 110 8 148

-Savaii 1 40 41
+Savaii 1 41 42

 Upolu 29 69 8 106

 Percentage submitting forms 56% 77% 80% 71%

-Out of 205 SUNGO members, 73% have been visited and submitted their TNA forms.
+Out of 206 SUNGO members, 73% have been visited and submitted their TNA forms.

-SUNGO recognises the need for all positions in their member organisations to undertake training in order to increase their knowledge and skills for the benefit of the community.
-They believe if people in the organisation including matai, decision makers, other leaders, men, and women and youth have increased capacity and skills they will be able to act accordingly and put the knowledge and skills into action.
+SUNGO recognizes the need for all positions in their member organizations to undertake training in order to increase their knowledge and skills for the benefit of the community.
+They believe if people in the organization including matai, decision makers, other leaders, men, and women and youth have increased capacity and skills they will be able to act accordingly and put the knowledge and skills into action.

-Community Based Organisations have identified a common need for improved project management skills.
+Community Based Organizations have identified a common need for improved project management skills.
 Financial Management is also an identified need.
 Most members lack the knowledge and skills needed to carry out their roles and responsibilities within their communities.
-The majority of organisations are now aiming for a better understanding of managing their organisations and managing projects and most of them need training in the next financial year.
+The majority of organizations are now aiming for a better understanding of managing their organizations and managing projects and most of them need training in the next financial year.
 CBOs do not have a process internally to identify their training needs but most of them prefer training to be conducted at their villages because it is convenient and easy to access.